WGBH-MLA/AAPB2/app/views/override/search.md

 you’re looking for, try a search of all fields because the data may be in the record, but in the wrong field.

+You can tell if something has been **DIGITIZED** based on the record's thumbnail.
+Digitized video has a thumbnail featuring an image from the content or program.
+The thumbnails for audio that has been digitized say AUDIO (digitized).
+The thumbnails for audio and video that hasn't been digitized will say either VIDEO (not digitized) or AUDIO (not digitized).

 From the search results page, you can use the **FACETS** menu on the left to filter the search results.